U.S. Ambassador to Germany says he wants to 'empower conservatives'

 The U.S. ambassador to Germany has said he aims to "empower" European conservatives who are "experiencing an awakening from the silent majority."

-"I absolutely want to empower other conservatives throughout Europe, other leaders," Richard Grenell told conservative news website Breitbart in an interview posted Sunday.
-"I think there is a groundswell of conservative policies that are taking hold because of the failed policies of the left, there’s no question about that and it’s an exciting time for me."
+"I absolutely want to empower other conservatives throughout Europe, other leaders," Ambassador Richard Grenell told the conservative news website Breitbart in an interview posted Sunday.
+"I think there is a groundswell of conservative policies that are taking hold because of the failed policies of the left.
+There’s no question about that, and it’s an exciting time for me."

 Related